Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 Santa Maria Novella

 This train station is the main lifeline for Florence and its surrounding regions.
-The Mok coffee shop inside the station is an excellent place for a coffee and snack before embarking on your journey.
+The Mok coffee shop inside the station is an excellent place to have coffee and a snack before embarking on your journey.

 The surrounding streets can be almost as busy as the station itself.
-Generally, I wouldn't recommend eating in the area, as there are better experiences to be had only a few blocks away.
+I wouldn't recommend eating in the area, as better experiences are available only a few blocks away.